Confluence 4.1-rc1 Release Notes

 As you may know, Atlassian introduced a new logo in October.
 Now, Charlie 2.0 has made it to Confluence.

-You'll also notice a bunch of new icons to give some of your favourite features in Confluence a fresh look.
+You'll also notice a bunch of new icons to give some of your favorite features in Confluence a fresh look.
 Here are some examples of the new page and blog post icons.

 Important note for plugin developers